Trump Golf Course Features Monument To Fake Battle #FakeHistory

 — The New York Times (@nytimes) August 17, 2017

-According to Mosby Heritage Area Association executive director, the closest battle to the 14th hole of the Trump golf club took place 11 miles away, and it didn’t result in the river (or any part of it) being called “The River of Blood.”
+According to the Mosby Heritage Area Association executive director, the closest battle to the 14th hole of the Trump golf club took place 11 miles away, and it didn’t result in the river (or any part of it) being called “The River of Blood.”

 “No. Uh-uh.
 No way.
 Nothing like that ever happened there.
 The only thing that was remotely close to that” was something that took place 11 miles up the river.
 The conflict there was known as the Battle of Ball’s Bluff, took place in 1861 and involved several hundred deaths on the Union side.”

-Despite the fact that multiple historians called out memorial plaque as homage to a fake Civil War battle, Trump stood by his story that the memorial was accurate, adding that he was certain that the river abutting his golf course had been a “prime site for river crossings.”
+Despite the fact that multiple historians called out the memorial plaque as homage to a fake Civil War battle, Trump stood by his story that the memorial was accurate, adding that he was certain that the river abutting his golf course had been a “prime site for river crossings.”

 “So if people are crossing the river, and you happen to be in a civil war, I would say that people were shot – a lot of them.”